Lizzd/Openpose-Pose-classify/README.md

 ## Conclusion

-Final accuracy of 93.9% is pretty good, considering that the model using only camera dataset has accuracy of 91.5%, and the model using only IMU accelerators dataset has accuracy of 79.6%.
+Final accuracy of 93.9% is pretty good, considering that the model using only camera dataset has accuracy of 91.5%, and the model using only IMU accelerometers dataset has accuracy of 79.6%.

 The misclassification cases have signifficantly reduced in our model compared with the other two models.
 Noticeable confusion between activities of Clapping Hands and Boxing, and between Jumping Jacks and Waving Two Hands which is understandable.

-Overall, this experiment validates the idea that 2D pose together with few IMU accelerators can be used for human activity recognition, and provides verification to continue onto management of the action standard in the home rehabilitation.
+Overall, this experiment validates the idea that 2D pose together with few IMU accelerometers can be used for human activity recognition, and provides verification to continue onto management of the action standard in the home rehabilitation.